root-project/root/interpreter/llvm/src/docs/LangRef.rst

 entries.
-If a load instruction tagged with the ``!invariant.load`` metadata is executed, the optimizer may assume the memory location referenced by the load contains the same value at all points in the program where the memory location is known to be dereferenceable.
+If a load instruction tagged with the ``!invariant.load`` metadata is executed, the optimizer may assume the memory location referenced by the load contains the same value at all points in the program where the memory location is known to be dereferenceable;
+otherwise, the behavior is undefined.

-The optional ``!invariant.group`` metadata must reference a single metadata name ``<index>`` corresponding to a metadata node.
+The optional ``!invariant.group`` metadata must reference a single metadata name ``<index>`` corresponding to a metadata node with no entries.
  See ``invariant.group`` metadata.

 The optional ``!nonnull`` metadata must reference a single metadata name ``<index>`` corresponding to a metadata node with no entries.
 The existence of the ``!nonnull`` metadata on the instruction tells the optimizer that the value loaded is known to never be null.
+If the value is null at runtime, the behavior is undefined.
 This is analogous to the ``nonnull`` attribute on parameters and return values.
 This metadata can only be applied to loads of a pointer type.

 The optional ``!dereferenceable`` metadata must reference a single metadata name ``<deref_bytes_node>`` corresponding to a metadata node with one ``i64``